cu/blog/content/solar-ham-radio-p1.md

 watts = voltage * current
 ```

 I want to emphasize that all of the above is true for DC (direct current) circuits.
 AC (alternating current) is _way_ more complicated.
 By a lot.
-However, we're not dealing with any AC here so I'll shut up about it now'.
+However, we're not dealing with any AC here so I'll shut up about it now.

 Now, let's see roughly how much power I'll need.